Sanigaram Santosh Reddy: Entry into politics

 He was attracted to politics during his college days and he was influenced by the then socialist leaders Late.
 Sri Muduganti Ramgopal Reddy, Late.
 Sri.
 G. Rajaram and BR Ganga Reddy of Nizamabad district.
-He was elected as General Secretary in 1964–65 and as President in 1966–67 of Giriraj Government College, Nizamabad.
+He was elected as General Secretary in 1964–65 and as president in 1966–67 of Giriraj Government College, Nizamabad.
 Later he was elected as Grampanchayath Member of Muchkur village in 1970.
 He was appointed district youth congress President Nizamabad in 1971 and elected as General Secretary for Nizamabad Beedi Mazdur Sangh, Nizamabad.
 He worked as State Council Member, Andhra Pradesh Youth Congress Committee in 1975.
 He joined YSR congress party.

 Member of legislative assembly

 In 1978, Reddy was elected as Member of Legislative Assembly (MLA), Andhra Pradesh from Armoor constituency along with former Chief Minister Dr. Y. S. Raja Sekhara Reddy and former Chief Minister Mr. Nara Chandra Babu Naidu.
 He was elected as (MLA) for the second time in the wave of then film star NT Rama Rao in 1983.
 He was elected for the third time as (MLA) in 1989.
-And he was elected as (MLA) for the fourth time in 2004 (TRS).
+And he was elected as (MLA) for the fourth time in 2004 (BRS).